-Meghan Markle Cried When She ‘Said Yes To The Dress,’ Dishes Her BFF
+Meghan Markle Cried When She Said ‘Yes To The Dress,’ Dishes Her BFF

 According to People, Chopra told Andy Cohen about the emotional moment Meghan Markle “said yes to the dress” last Thursday on Watch What Happens Live with Andy Cohen.

-In a segment Cohen titled “Spill the Royal Tea” Chopra revealed that Markle actually cried when she found the dress she will wear in less than two weeks time when she walks down the aisle to say “I do” to Prince Harry.
+In a segment Cohen titled “Spill the Royal Tea,” Chopra revealed that Markle actually cried when she found the dress she will wear in less than two weeks time when she walks down the aisle to say “I do” to Prince Harry.
 Cohen asked Chopra if her friend cried, and Chopra smiled and then hid her face in her hands.

 In fact, most of the questions she answered with simple facial expressions.
 However, her actions entirely gave away the fact that finding the perfect dress ended up being an emotional moment for the soon-to-be royal.

 So far there’s no official word on what gown Markle will wear as she walks down the aisle of St. George’s Chapel on the grounds of Windsor Castle on Saturday, May 19.
 One rumor puts Erdem in the running.
-The choice of the Canadian-born designer who runs the British based fashion house would not only be a nod to her new position in the royal family, but also a nod to Canada, which is where she filmed Suits before her romance with Prince Harry.
+The choice of the Canadian-born designer, who runs the British-based fashion house, would not only be a nod to her new position in the royal family, but also a nod to Canada, which is where Markle filmed Suits before her romance with Prince Harry.

 This #WWHL episode with Priyanka Chopra and Sebastian Stan is what dreams are made of. ???? pic.twitter.com/EcbC4xycGL